Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Concept budgeting tied to realistic Central Texas market conditions.
+Concept budgeting tied to realistic Williamson County market conditions, including current labor and material pricing for the Austin metro construction market.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Constructability reviews that flag access, drainage, and sequence conflicts early
+Constructability reviews that flag access, drainage, and sequence conflicts specific to Georgetown's limestone terrain and caliche subgrade conditions

-Constructability reviews that flag access, drainage, and sequence conflicts early.
+Constructability reviews that flag access, drainage, and sequence conflicts specific to Georgetown's limestone terrain and caliche subgrade conditions.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Procurement planning for steel, PEMB, dock, roofing, and utility-lead items
+Procurement planning for steel, PEMB, dock equipment, roofing, and utility-lead items in a market where fabrication lead times are longer than owners expect

-Procurement planning for steel, PEMB, dock, roofing, and utility-lead items.
+Procurement planning for steel, PEMB, dock equipment, roofing, and utility-lead items in a market where fabrication lead times are longer than owners expect.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Owner decision logs that keep pricing, design, and schedule choices synchronized.
+Permit path analysis for City of Georgetown Building Inspections and, where required, coordination with Williamson County and TxDOT for frontage obligations on Highway 29, Highway 195, and I-35.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.